When is launch?+

 Will it only ever be data science?+

 No. Data Science & AI is the first Field — the one we know best and the place to prove the method.
-The same calibrated, source-validated engine is built to teach any subject, so language, history, and whatever else people want to master are on the roadmap.
+The same calibrated, source-validated engine is built to teach any subject, so more fields of study are on the roadmap.
 We're validating with data scientists first, then opening it up.

 What are the ads for?+

-Free sprints are metered.
-When you run out, you can watch one short clip (we're aiming for 15–20 seconds) to unlock another sprint and keep going.
-Pro removes ads entirely and makes sprints unlimited.
+Free play runs on a daily allowance of cards.
+When you run out, you can watch one short clip (we're aiming for 15–20 seconds) to top up and keep going — or just come back tomorrow, it refills.
+Pro removes ads entirely and makes cards unlimited.
 We're testing this — tell us if it feels fair.

 Why no public numbers right now?+

 Because they'd be made up.
 Calibration, flag rates, accuracy — those are measurements, not promises.
-The day we have real data, we'll publish it live at /quality, refreshed once a day.
+The day we have real data, we'll publish it live, refreshed once a day.
 Until then we'll only describe what we're building.

 How do you keep quality high without burning money?+